Caution, IT’S HOT!

 Nowadays, painting with wax is much easier – we can use special electric tools, like the painting iron or the stylus (a heated brush or pen) and ready-made coloured waxes.

-The following classes do not start until the week after school starts in September, 2018.
+The following classes do not start until after school starts in January, 2019.

-Trinity Treasures : This is a group of seniors, ladies and gentlemen, who, as part of a Senior Outreach Program at Trinity Anglican Church, 115 Charlotte St., Saint John, New Brunswick, who meet there for acrylic painting classes Tuesdays, 10 am till 12 pm.
-Please contact us for more information!
+Trinity Treasures is a group of seniors, ladies and gentlemen, who, as part of a Senior Outreach Program at Trinity Anglican Church, 115 Charlotte St., Saint John, New Brunswick, has been meeting there to create acrylic painting Tuesdays, 10 am till 12 pm, for over six years.
+All seniors are welcome!

 Private Instruction : Contact me for further details.